This article aims to help you apply valuable and worthwhile success strategies based on techniques I have used that worked for me.

 Transparency Can Develop Trust

-For that reason, I find it useful to include a customer comment section on a small business website.
+For that reason, I find it beneficial to include a customer comment section on a small business website.
 That gives consumers a platform to voice their opinion where you’ll find it, rather than lost on social media.
-You might not even be aware of posts written elsewhere.
+You might even be made aware of posts written elsewhere.

-And it's crucial to always respond to all comments, no matter if they're positive or negative.
-So bring it home where you can always know what your customers are experiencing.
-That will give you a better chance to respond to every comment.
+And it's crucial to always respond to all comments, whether positive or negative.
+That will give you a better chance to gain respect and build customer loyalty.

-An additional advantage that I found with having a customer comment section is that your response can include appropriate keywords that help search engines bring you more traffic, especially from the right type of visitors.1
+An additional advantage of having a customer comment section is that your response can include appropriate keywords that help search engines bring you more traffic, especially from visitors that could be a good match for your business.1

 It’s essential to pay attention to the use of keywords.
 Weak-performing pages might be due to a mismatch of content to visitors.